Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 15 Januari 2025 00.23.11 UTC
+- WIB: Rabu, 15 Januari 2025 01.31.38 UTC
-- WITA: Rabu, 15 Januari 2025 01.23.11 UTC
+- WITA: Rabu, 15 Januari 2025 02.31.38 UTC
-- WIT: Rabu, 15 Januari 2025 02.23.11 UTC
+- WIT: Rabu, 15 Januari 2025 03.31.38 UTC

 Kutipan Inspiratif:
-"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: friendship
+Kategori: motivational